 |Cora Ella Pierce|

 Cora Ella Pierce was born in Middleboro in 1866.
-She was the first-born child of Thomas Warren Pierce and Mary Ann Besse.
+She was the second-born child of Thomas Warren Pierce and Mary Ann Besse.
 Cora played the piano and also became a teacher of singing.

 On June 6, 1888 at the age of 22 she married Eben Algar Richmond.
 They rented an apartment that her parents owned located just behind their house.
 They had one child, a son, Lysandra born on Nov 17, 1892.
 For the next 23 years you catch a glimpse of her teaching others to sing.